iotbzh/DEPRECATED_afb-aaaa/Controler-afb/README.md

  * info is optional
  * plugin provides optional unique plugin name.
 Plugin should follow "onload-bindername-xxxxx.ctlso" patern and are search into CONTROL_PLUGIN_PATH.
 When defined controller will execute user provided function context=CTLP_ONLOAD(label,version,info).
    The context returned by this routine is provided back to any C routines call later by the controller.
+Note that Lua2C function are prefix in Lua script with plugin label (eg: MyPlug: in following config sample)
- * lua2c list of LUA commands shipped with provided plugin.
+ * lua2c list of Lua commands shipped with provided plugin.
  * require list of binding that should be initialised before the controller starts.
 Note that some listed requirer binding might be absent, nevertheless any present binding from this list will be started before controller binding, missing ones generate a warning.
  * action the list of action to execute during loadtime.
 Any failure in action will prevent controller binding from starting.